-SCMOD.3, SCMOD.2, and SCMOD.0 select the main system clock (fx) or a subsystem clock (fxt) and start or stop main system and sub system clock oscillation.
-PCON.1 and PCON.0 control the frequency divider circuit, and divide the selected fx clock by 4, 8, or 64,or fxt clock by 4.
+SCMOD.3, SCMOD.2, and SCMOD.0 select the main system clock (fx) or a subsystem clock (fxt) and start or stop main system clock oscillation.
+PCON.1 and PCON.0 control the frequency divider circuit, and divide the selected fx clock by 4, 8, or 64, or fxt clock by 4.